toniwillberg/rhel-on-azure-handsonlab/azure-vm-debugging.md

 ```
 ssh: connect to host 65.52.136.52 port 22: Resource temporarily unavailable
 ```
-Ups! we are out of the VM lets fix it.
+Ups! we are out of the VM let's fix it.
 If we didn't know what is going on, a good place to start would be the Boot Diagnostics let's explore that.
 Click on MyLinux VM from the list.
 On the left pane under the section "Support + troubleshooting" select "Boot Diagnostics".

 ![boot](/images/troubleshoot/boot-diagnostics.jpg)